Nail the Interview

 Negotiate your Salary

 While opinions vary, discussing salary in an initial interview isn’t necessarily taboo, especially if the conversation has been going well.
-The ideal time to broach the subject is usually at the end, during the “Do you have any further questions?” segment.
-To prepare for this, research salary averages for your field, country, and experience level.
-If the salary mentioned during the interview doesn’t align with your research, don’t make the mistake of settling right away.
-Instead, express your willingness to negotiate the salary should you receive an offer.
-By leaving it at that, you signal your flexibility and value, making it more likely that if you’re the chosen candidate, the employer will be open to revisiting the original figure.
+The ideal time to broach the subject is usually at the end, during the “Do you have any further questions?” segment—research salary averages for your field, country, and experience level to prepare for this.
+If the salary mentioned during the interview doesn’t align with your research, don’t settle immediately.

 Don’t Be Put Off by Unusual Questions

 Be ready for curveballs.
-While it’s essential to prepare for standard interview questions, also brace yourself for the unexpected.
+While preparing for standard interview questions is essential, brace yourself for the unexpected.
 Elite companies like Google often pose challenging, cryptic questions not to intimidate candidates but to gain insight into their thought processes.
 Remember, there’s often no single correct answer to these questions.
 View them as an opportunity to articulate your problem-solving approach.
-Approach them with confidence and a sense of playfulness, and you’ll navigate these challenges successfully.
+Approach them confidently and playfully, and you’ll successfully navigate these challenges.

 Do You Like What You See?

-Although it may be tempting to assume that the interviewers are the ones in the driver’s seat, try not to lose sight of the fact that this is your career.
-During the interview, consider whether you would be happy to see and work with these individuals on an everyday basis.
-Rejecting an offer that’s good but “not quite right” is one of the toughest things you can do as a job-seeker but take heart: in your commitment to not settling, the chances of you growing as a professional and enjoying a fulfilling career are only increasing.
+Although it may be tempting to assume that the interviewers are in the driver’s seat, try not to lose sight that this is your career.
+During the interview, consider whether you would be happy to see and work with these individuals daily.
+Rejecting an offer that’s good but “not quite right” is one of the toughest things you can do as a job-seeker, but take heart: In your commitment to not settling, the chances of you growing as a professional and enjoying a fulfilling career are only increasing.

-As much as excitement, necessity or any other such motivation might push you to rush off and try to bag a job in record time, resist the urge.
-Even if your interview goes extremely well and you get your dream position and salary, not being critical of the company itself or paying attention to any alarm bells that may have been set off during the application process will see you back at square one: stuck with a situation you don’t want to be in, and, looking for a new job.
-Therefore, take both time and care to get the process right, stay motivated and make honesty your policy.
-Do this and you’ll do justice by your possible future employers and also by yourself.
+As much as excitement, necessity, or any other motivation might push you to rush off and try to bag a job in record time, resist the urge.
+Even if your interview goes exceptionally well and you get your dream position and salary, not being critical of the company itself or paying attention to any alarm bells that may have been set off during the application process will see you back at square one: stuck with a situation you don’t want to be in, and, looking for a new job.

 JobInterview.coach - Home of most advanced job coach